 - Are you doing light, medium, or heavy-duty work?

-Define What Equipment There Is
+Define What Farm Equipment Options Are Available

 If you’re new to farming, there’s a lot of equipment out there that you may not even know you need.
 Additionally, there could be equipment that you think is crucial to farming that really doesn’t apply to you.
 There are several categories of equipment, including: